-The ADA and Section 504 also require your prison or jail to provide you with auxiliary (extra) aids or services to help you, as a prisoner with a disability, participate in the programs and activities of the prison or jail.
+The ADA and Section 504 also require prisons and jails to provide incarcerated people with disabilities auxiliary (extra) aids or services to help them participate in the facility's programs and activities.
 As with modifications, the prison or jail only has to provide these aids or services if they are reasonable.
 Examples of aids and services for hearing-impaired people include:

 (A) qualified interpreters or other effective methods of making aurally [able to be heard] delivered materials available to individuals with hearing impairments; (B) qualified readers, taped texts, or other effective methods of making visually delivered materials available to individuals with visual impairments; (C) acquisition or modification of equipment or devices; and (D) other similar services and actions.
-168
+167 might include providing an incarcerated person who is an amputee with a wheelchair, shower seat, and similar assistive devices.
+169

-Examples of aids and services for people with visual impairments include: "[q]ualified readers; taped texts; audio recordings; Brailled materials . . . ; [and] large print materials."
-Other aids and services might include providing a prisoner who is an amputee with a wheelchair, shower seat, and similar assistive devices.
-170
+Examples of aids and services for people with visual impairments include: "[q]ualified readers; taped texts; audio recordings; Brailled materials . . .; [and] large print materials."
+Other aids and services

-If you meet all of the eligibility requirements for a program, but cannot participate without an aid, services such as those mentioned above, or other devices or services, then the ADA requires the prison to provide aids and services that will allow you to participate.
+If you meet all of the eligibility requirements for a program, but cannot participate without an aid or service like the ones mentioned above, then the ADA requires the prison to provide any aids and services that will allow you to participate.
 However, as with modifications, a prison may justify not providing aids and services by saying the request is not reasonable, and then use the undue burden defense, or even the Turner test, to justify its action or lack of action.